 What does Routine cost?

-However, you do miss some handy features like contextual capture, the menu bar widget, time tracking and extensive calendar views.
-Also, your history is limited in the free version.
+However, you do miss some handy features like contextual capture, the menu bar widget, time tracking, and extensive calendar views.
+Your history is also limited in the free version.

 The paid plans are: